 Easement Stewardship, Monitoring and Compliance (60%)

-- Conduct annual monitoring visits to MALT conservation easement properties according to MALT policy and Land Trust Alliance standards and practices.
+- Conduct annual monitoring visits to MALT conservation easements properties according to MALT policy and Land Trust Alliance (LTA) standards and practices.

 - Documents easement compliance matters and issues of concern identified in the field.